the2nake/portfolio/src/content/posts/2024_07_25-kalman-filter/index.md

 ---
 title: 'Kalman Filter for Dead Wheel Odometry'
 published: 2024-07-25
-draft: false
+draft: true
 toc: true
 tags: ['sensors', 'controls']
 description: 'A project part of the 2024-25 VEX Robotics season.
 I created a Kalman filter to reduce errors in position tracking over time and improve motion repeatability.'
 author: ['the2nake']
 ---

 This project is what started my foray into some control theory beyond PID.
-Admittedly, Kalman filtering (even multidimensionally) is not a very complicated concept, and the implementation I made was neither elegant nor efficient.
+Admittedly, Kalman filtering (even multi-dimensionally) is not a very complicated concept, and the implementation I made was neither elegant nor efficient.
 In personal terms, however, the completion of this project was a landmark moment.

 This was the first time I really understood linear algebra, and the first time I applied further mathematics to a robotic application.